 Pfrimmer Deep Muscle Therapy uses a specific series of cross-fiber movements on the muscles designed to correct damage to soft tissues.

-Soft Tissue Release is a specialized technique that uses stretching, movement, and pressure to create freedom and looseness and reduce pain.
+Soft Tissue Release, developed by Stuart Taws, is a specialized technique that uses stretching, movement, and pressure to create freedom and looseness and reduce pain.

 Structural integration techniques seek to re-educate the body through movement and touch and systematically release patterns of stress and impaired function.
 Structural integration techniques require specialized training and are not taught as part of a general massage school curriculum.
 These techniques include Rolfing, Structural Integration, Hellerwork, SOMA, Aston Patterning, and Kinesis Myofascial Integration (KMI).